humanmade/altis-cloud/docs/architecture.md

 ## Object caching servers

-Each environment contains at least one Redis server, used for persistent object caching.
+Each environment contains at least one Redis server, used for persistent [object caching](./object-cache.md).
 This server acts as a key-value cache store, offloading expensive queries from the database.

-Object cache servers automatically scale based on load, just like the database servers.
-Altis automatically handles horizontally scaling these servers based on load, and the Altis team manages your instance type.
+On high-availability plans, an additional hot-standby replica runs in a separate availability zone, ensuring resilience against hardware failures.

 The Altis Cloud module handles configuration and integration of the object cache into WordPress core systems, ensuring optimal performance.